MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/implements-statement.md

 # Implements statement

-Specifies an interface or class that will be implemented in the [class module](../../Glossary/vbe-glossary.md#class-module) in which it appears.
+Specifies an [interface](../../Glossary/vbe-glossary.md#interface) or [class](../../Glossary/vbe-glossary.md#class) that will be implemented in the [class module](../../Glossary/vbe-glossary.md#class-module) in which it appears.

 ## Syntax

-**Implements** [ _InterfaceName_ | _Class_ ]
+**Implements** { _InterfaceName_ | _ClassName_ }

-The required _InterfaceName_ or _Class_ is the name of an interface or [class](../../Glossary/vbe-glossary.md#class) in a [type library](../../Glossary/vbe-glossary.md#type-library) whose methods will be implemented by the corresponding methods in the Visual Basic class.
+The required _InterfaceName_ or _ClassName_ is the name of an interface or class whose public methods & public properties will be implemented by the corresponding methods in the Visual Basic class in which the **Implements** statement has been used.

 ## Remarks

-An _interface_ is a collection of prototypes representing the members (methods and properties) that the interface encapsulates; that is, it contains only the declarations for the member procedures.
-A _class_ provides an implementation of all the methods and properties of one or more interfaces.
-Classes provide the code used when each function is called by a controller of the class.
-All classes implement at least one interface, which is considered the default interface of the class.
-In Visual Basic, any member that isn't explicitly a member of an implemented interface is implicitly a member of the default interface.

-When a Visual Basic class implements an interface, the Visual Basic class provides its own versions of all the **Public** [procedures](../../Glossary/vbe-glossary.md#procedure) specified in the type library of the Interface.
-In addition to providing a mapping between the interface prototypes and your procedures, the **Implements** statement causes the class to accept COM QueryInterface calls for the specified interface ID.
+When a Visual Basic class implements an interface or class, the implementing Visual Basic class provides its own versions of all the **Public** [procedures](../../Glossary/vbe-glossary.md#procedure) & [properties](../../Glossary/vbe-glossary.md#property) specified in the implemented interface or class.
+In addition to providing a mapping between the prototypes (from the implemented interface or class) and the procedures of the implementing class, the **Implements** statement causes the implementing class to accept COM QueryInterface calls for the specified interface ID of the implemented interface or implemented class.

 > [!NOTE]
-> Visual Basic does not implement derived classes or interfaces.
+> In respect to object-oriented programming (OOP), Visual Basic for Applications (VBA) doesn't support implementation inheritence & also doesn't support multilevel interface inheritence.
+VBA supports single-level interface inheritence that can be multiple single-level interface inheritence, through the use of the **Implements** statement.

-When you implement an interface or class, you must include all the **Public** procedures involved.
+When you implement an interface or class, you must code for all the **Public** properties & methods.
+For each **Public** property of the implemented interface, you need to implement both a [**Property Get** method](../../reference/user-interface-help/property-get-statement.md) & an appropriate value-setting method (either a [**Property Let** method](../../reference/user-interface-help/property-let-statement.md) or a [**Property Set** method](../../reference/user-interface-help/property-set-statement.md)) for the property.
+For non-property methods, you simply code functions for functions & sub procedures for sub procedures.

+The name of each implementing member needs to be text composed of the following three parts in the order specified: _name of the implemented interface or class_; an underscore character ('\_'); _implemented-member name_.

 A missing member in an implementation of an interface or class causes an error.
 If you don't place code in one of the procedures in a class you are implementing, you can raise the appropriate error (**Const** E_NOTIMPL = &H80004001) so a user of the implementation understands that a member is not implemented.

-The **Implements** statement can't appear in a [standard module](../../Glossary/vbe-glossary.md#standard-module).
+The **Implements** statement can be used more than once in a class module, but can't be used in a [standard module](../../Glossary/vbe-glossary.md#standard-module).

 ## Example